-Different groups of students provide activities for children on Saturday mornings.
+Different groups of students provide activities for children, usually on Friday afternoon or Saturday morning.
 In the photo above we see members of the Department of English Student Association (EDSA) of the University of Puerto Rico Mayagüez who planned and performed a “Dr. Seuss day” for children.

-Graduates from the De Hostos high school, Génesis Marero and Jerry García, met their community service requirement at the BJM.
-Here we see them them checking that books are correctly listed in our electronic catalog.
+These fourth-year students from the De Hostos high school met their community service requirement by working 40 hours at the MCL.
+Here we see them them checking that books are correctly listed in Koha, our electronic catalog.

 We apreciate all of our staff members!

 Here’s to all volunteers, those dedicated people who believe in all work and no pay.